 Pursuant to 45 C.F.R. §156.230(a)(2), an Issuer of a QHP that has a provider network must maintain a network that is sufficient in number and types of providers, including providers that specialize in mental health and substance use disorder services, to assure that all services will be accessible to enrollees without unreasonable delay.
-Issuers will need to attest that they meet this standard as part of the certification/recertification process.

-Issuers will also be required to adhere to the CID guidance pertaining to Network Adequacy.
+Issuers will be required to adhere to the CID guidance pertaining to Network Adequacy.